senselabs/objective-c-style-guide/README.md

 If you are creating an SDK or reusable code, be sure to thoroughly document your code as if you were planning on open sourcing it.
 Use VVDocumenter for comment styling.

+## Project Naming

+Name projects with the prefix "SL".
+If creating an SDK, a three letter prefix should always be used for class names and constants.
+For example, in SLCloudKit, the prefix 'CLK' should be used.
+For repo names, specify the `type-name without prefix-platform`

+Example:

+- Project Name: SLCloudKit
+- File name: CLKFileName
+- Repo Name: sdk-cloud-ios

 ## Naming

 Apple naming conventions should be adhered to wherever possible.
 Long, descriptive method and variable names are good.